 A stream cipher is a symmetric encryption algorithm.
-Stream ciphers can be enced to be exceptionally fast, much faster in fact than any block cipher.
-While block there on large blocks of data, stream ciphers typically operate on smaller units plaintext, usually bits.
-The encryption of any particular plaintext with a block cipher result in the same ciphertext when the same key is used.
-With a stream cipher, the encryption of these smaller plaintext units will vary, depending on when they are eccountered during the encryption process.
+Stream ciphers can be designed to be exceptionally fast, much faster in fact than any block cipher.
+While block ciphers operate on large blocks of data, stream ciphers typically operate on smaller units of plaintext, usually bits.
+The encryption of any particular plaintext with a block cipher will result in the same ciphertext when the same key is used.
+With a stream cipher, the transformation of these smaller plaintext units will vary, depending on when they are encountered during the encryption process.